xwausse/SQL-homework/lesson-20/homework/homework.md

 ```

 ---
-**Question 12**
-# You have to return Ids, what number of the letter would be next if inserted, the maximum length of the consecutive occurence of the same digit
+# 12. You have to return Ids, what number of the letter would be next if inserted, the maximum length of the consecutive occurence of the same digit

 ```sql
 CREATE TABLE #Consecutives